ICLRanonLab/LLORMA-Trail/README.md

 The evaluation is based on the p and q vector that the LLORMA generate.
 Thus the test run commented some of the futher steps of LLORMA after p and q are made.

+The real data(GEO data) is also evaluated based on p and q, by Pearson Correlation, for detail you can find in APPENDIX section in the paper.